LoriSime97/Efficient-frontiers/README.md

 # Efficient-frontiers
 The paper is organized into two parts.
 The first part aims to perform a simple descriptive analysis of 6 stocks downloaded from **Yahoo Finance**, while the goal of the second part is to build two efficient frontiers: one with the short selling constraints and the other without them.

+At the end, the cumulative performance that would be by obtained investing in the Global Minimum Variance Portfolio of the best efficient frontier is computed as a sort of backtesting procedure.

 ## Preliminary steps
 The first thing to do is to clear the environment and the graphical window, and to install and load the required packages.
 In this paper we rely on 4 packages, which allow us to exploit some useful functions.
 In particular: